rlkamalapurkar/bodeplot/README.md

 {100} % frequency range end
 ```

- - Given Numerator and denominator coefficients and delay (does not support approximation yet):
+ - Given Numerator and denominator coefficients and delay (does not support approximation):
 ```
 \BodeTF % (OR \NicholsTF[samples=1000] OR NyquistTF[samples=1000])
 {%